FrontendMasters/front-end-handbook/practice/types-of-front-end-dev.md

-# Types of FD jobs
+# Front-end jobs titles

-Below is a list and description of various front-end job roles.
+Below is a list and description of various front-end job titles.
 The common or most used (i.e. generic) title for a front-end developer is, "front-end developer" or "front-end engineer".

 ***

-**Front-end Developer/Engineer or Front-end Web Developer or Client-side Developer/Engineer or Front-end Software Developer**
+**Front-end Developer/Engineer** (aka Front-end Web Developer/Engineer or Client-side Developer/Engineer or Front-end Software Developer/Engineer)

 The generic job title that describes a developer who is skilled at HTML, CSS, DOM, and JavaScript.